soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 ### Knowledge graph - Triple Store

-??? open question: put it in the Storage?

 The knowledge graph is meant to add a formal semantics layer to the meta-data collected at the SWR.
 It mirrors the XML-based meta-data harnessed in the Catalogue Server, but using Semantic Web standards such as DCAT, Dublin Core, VCard or PROV.
 This meta-data is augmented with links to domain web ontologies, in particular GloSIS.
 This semantically augmented meta-data is the main pilar of knowledge extraction activities and components.